hanshenghuang/LocationSelectionProject/README.md

 ## Location Selection Analysis for Beverage Stores -A Case Study of Taipei
+Bubble tea and handshake beverages stores are a unique feature of Taiwanese culture.
+Although many new handshake beverages stores open every year, many also close down within just a few years.
+Beyond brand image and product offerings, we are curious — does the choice of store location also play a significant role in their success?
+What key factors do relatively successful chain beverage stores consider when selecting their locations?

-This project aims to analyze the location selection for hand-shake beverage stores in Taipei using open government data.
+This project aims to analyze the location selection for handshake beverage stores in Taipei using open government data.
 The models employed include linear regression, logistic regression, decision tree, random forest, and gradient boosting decision tree.

 ### Analysis and Report
 Analysis code and description: Please view the [website](https://hanshenghuang.github.io/LocationSelectionProject/LocationSelection_Analysis.html)